aireilly/mkdocs-asciidoctor-backend/README.md

 >
 > - For larger doc sets, set up a `nav` element in the `mkdocs.yml`, and optionally a root `docs/index.adoc` file.
 See [nav](https://www.mkdocs.org/user-guide/configuration/#nav) for more details.
 >
-> - xrefs might require you to set `relfileprefix` either globally in `mkdocs.yml` or per section/assembly file.
+> - Asciidoctor xrefs might require you to set `relfileprefix` either globally in `mkdocs.yml` or per section/assembly file.

 The following example `mkdocs.yml` can be dropped into the root of an existing AsciiDoc project.